 These guidelines are available here in PDF format for ease of printing or saving to give to your doctor.
 Documentation and specific requests for accommodation should be sent to: The Office of Accessibility Resources and Services (OARS), Box AC, Hampshire College, 893 West Street, Amherst, MA 01002. or via fax: 413.559.6098 attn: Accessibility.

 Hampshire does not provide psycho-educational evaluations for students.
 OARS and health and counseling services staff do have a list of local practitioners who are qualified to conduct such evaluations at the student's expense.

-Hampshire students frequently take courses at the other four colleges in the Five Colleges.
+Hampshire students frequently take courses at the other four colleges in the Five College system.
 Requests for accommodations in courses at other colleges must be made through the appropriate disability services coordinators at Hampshire, who will forward your request to their counterparts at the other college.
 The final decision regarding the appropriateness or feasibility of such a request for accommodation rests with the disabilities services administrator at the other campus.

 The decision to disclose a disability to the College is wholly voluntary.
 You may not, however, receive an accommodation from the College without such disclosure and providing appropriate supporting information and documentation.
 The information provided by you will be treated as confidential and will be disclosed by the College only as necessary for it to assess or implement your requested services or accommodations.
 Students are legally considered to be adults.
 Communication of confidential information with parents or professionals regarding disabilities must be authorized by the student.

 Hampshire College does not provide special transportation for students with disabilities.
 The disabilities services coordinator will facilitate application for paratransit (van) services provided by the Pioneer Valley Transit Authority and the Five Colleges for students with mobility impairments that prevent them from using Five College bus transportation.